 - 264 102.7-1.
 The Election Board shall post a notice in the prominent locations, stating the location of - the polling places and the time the polls will be open.
-This notice shall also be posted in an easily 265 - visible position, close to the entrance of the Nation's businesses/facilities.
-266 - 102.7-2.
-Polling information shall be posted no less than ten (10) calendar days prior to the 267 - election, and shall remain posted until the poll closes on the day of the election.
-268 - 269 102.7-3.
-Except for a Special Election, notice for the election shall be mailed to all Nation - 270 members, stating the time and place of the election and a sample of the ballot, no less than ten (10) - calendar days prior to the election, through a mass mailing.
-The Trust Enrollment Department 271 - 272 shall be notified, by the Election Board Chairperson, no less than twenty (20) calendar days prior - to the requested mailing.
-273 - 102.7-4.
-Notice of the election shall be placed in the Nation's newspaper.
-274
+This notice shall also be posted in an easily - visible position, close to the entrance of the Nation's businesses/facilities. - 267 102.7-2.
+Polling information shall be posted no less than ten (10) calendar days prior to the268 election, and shall remain posted until the poll closes on the day of the election. - 269 102.7-3.
+Except for a Special Election, notice for the election shall be mailed to all Nation - 270 members, stating the time and place of the election and a sample of the ballot, no less than ten (10) - 271 calendar days prior to the election, through a mass mailing.
+The Trust Enrollment Department - shall be notified, by the Election Board Chairperson, no less than twenty (20) calendar days prior to the requested mailing - to the requested mailing. - 274 102.7-4.
+Notice of the election shall be placed in the Nation's newspaper. - 275

-102.8.
+276 102.8.
 Registration of Voters

-- 277 Section A. Requirements - 278 102.8-1.
+- 277 Section A. Requirements

+- 278 102.8-1.
 Registration of Voters.
-All enrolled members of the Nation, who are eighteen (18) years - 279 of age or over, are qualified voters of such election(s) as defined in Article III, Section 2 of the - Oneida Nation Constitution.
-280
+All enrolled members of the Nation, who are eighteen (18) years

+- of age or over, are qualified voters of such election(s) as defined in Article III, Section 2 of theOneida Nation Constitution.

+- 281

 - 282 Section B. Identification of Voters

-- 283 102.8-2.
-All voters must present one of the following picture identifications in order to be able to 284
+- 102.8-2.
+All voters must present one of the following picture identifications in order to be able tovote:

-- vote:

 - 285 (a) Oneida Nation I.D.

-- 286 (b) Drivers License.
+- (b) Drivers License.

-- 287 (c) Other I.D. with name and photo.
+- (c) Other I.D. with name and photo.

+- 287 288

 - 289 Section C. Registration Procedures

-- 102.8-3.
+- 290 102.8-3.
 Voters shall physically register, on the day of the election, at the polls.
-290

 - 291 102.8-4.
 Trust Enrollment Department personnel shall be responsible for verifying enrollment

-- 292 with the Nation.
+- with the Nation.
 Conduct of Trust Enrollment Department personnel is governed by the Election

 - 293 Officials during the voting period.

 - 102.8-5.
-Every person who intends to vote must sign his/her name on an official Voter Registration 294
+Every person who intends to vote must sign his/her name on an official Voter Registration

-- 295 Form containing the voter's following information:
+Form containing the voter's following information:

-- (a) name and maiden name (if any);
+- 296 (a) name and maiden name (if any);

-- (b) current address;
+- 297 (b) current address;

-- (c) date of birth; and
+- 298 (c) date of birth; and

-- (d) enrollment number.
+- 299 (d) enrollment number.

+- 300

-- 301 Section D. Qualification/Verification of Voter Eligibility - 102.8-6.
-Should a question or dispute arise as to the eligibility of a voter being qualified to vote, 302 - the Judges of the Election Officials appointed by the Election Board Chairperson shall meet with 303 - 304 the Trust Enrollment Department personnel who are registering voters, to decide the voting - 305 member's eligibility currently being questioned and shall make such decisions from the facts - available, whether the applicant is, in fact, qualified/verifiable under the Oneida Nation 306 - 307 Constitution, Article III Section 2, to vote in the Nation's elections.
+- 301 Section D. Qualification/Verification of Voter Eligibility

+302 102.8-6.
+Should a question or dispute arise as to the eligibility of a voter being qualified to vote, 303 the Judges of the Election Officials appointed by the Election Board Chairperson shall meet with 304 the Trust Enrollment Department personnel who are registering voters, to decide the voting 305 member's eligibility currently being questioned and shall make such decisions from the facts 306 available, whether the applicant is, in fact, qualified/verifiable under the Oneida Nation 307 Constitution, Article III Section 2, to vote in the Nation's elections.